 Card ownership by age

 Credit card ownership is most prevalent among baby boomers and college graduates.8

 |Credit card ownership by age|

-Americans are waiting longer to get their first credit card these days.
-The recession made issuers stingier about granting cards to anyone, but younger consumers also have student debt to contend with and a 2009 law restricting their access to cards.
-The Credit CARD Act of 2009 bans credit card approvals for anyone under 21 years old unless they have an adult co-signer or can prove they have sufficient income to pay the bills.
+Young Americans are waiting longer to get their first credit card, possibly because younger consumers also are dealing with student debt.
+Also, the Credit CARD Act of 2009 bans credit card approvals for anyone under 21 years old unless they have an adult co-signer or can prove they have sufficient income to pay the bills.

 - Gallup, April 25, 2014 survey